 Proper tension must be maintained on the draper to prevent slipping on the drive rollers.
-The draper tension is changed by adjusting the drive roller of each deck.
+The draper tension is changed by adjusting the idler roller of each deck.

-Spring Tension Indicator
+8.3.1 - Spring Tension Indicator

 The spring tensioners are equipped with a spring length indicator to show the proper amount of tension that should be applied when the decks are tensioned, prior to field operation.